world-federation-of-advertisers/cross-media-measurement/src/main/proto/wfa/measurement/internal/duchy/add_a_protocol.md

 }
 ```

-*   `src/main/kotlin/org/wfanet/measurement/service/internal/duchy/computation/storage/ComputationsService.kt`
+*   `src/main/kotlin/org/wfanet/measurement/duchy/service/internal/computation/ComputationsService.kt`
     *   Should not require changing

 ### Mills

 Mills are responsible for the CPU intensive part of a protocol.
 These read from
-a local work queue via a ComputationStorageService.ClaimWork RPC.
-This RPC is
+a local work queue via a Computations.ClaimWork RPC.
+This RPC is typed on
-typed on protocol so only work items for the given protocol will be returned.
+protocol so only work items for the given protocol will be returned.

 When adding a new protocol, a new Mill will need to be created.